aseverino/rust-rogue/README.md

-OpenRift is a free open-source classic roguelike loosely based on Rift Wizard.
+Rust Rogue is a free open-source classic roguelike.